atombrenner/aws-lambda-typescript/README.md

 - `npm run deploy` used to deploy ./dist/lambda.zip to the created lambda function
 - `npm start` will start the lambda function locally

-Hint: Currently the region is hardcoded to eu-west-1.
-TODO: AWS environment parameter should work.
+Hint: Currently the region and profile is hardcoded to eu-west-1 in [stack.ts](./infrastructure/stack.ts).
-Example
+You can remove this and use AWS environment parameters instead.
+Example:

 ```
 AWS_REGION=eu-central-1 AWS_PROFILE=atombrenner npm run stack